EMERGENCY NUMBER – (217) 632-0000

 Turn off the water and allow the grinder pump to run until it shuts off automatically.

 This will help ensure that nothing will sit in the unit for a prolonged period of time that could become caustic and/or make odor seep up through your drains.

 LPA is responsible for repairs from the sewer pump tank to the City of Petersburg sewer lines.

 Repairs to the sewer system for which the Lake Association are responsible will be paid from the Lake Petersburg Sewer Maintenance Fund which is supported by yearly dues.

-The home owner is responsible for repairs from the house to the sewer pump tank.
+The home owner is responsible for repairs and pumping due to inappropriate items being placed in drains or toilets, and for repairs from the house to the sewer pump tank.
 For example, any issue within the house or from pipes extending from the house to the pump will be the responsibility of the leaseholder.

 1. Toilet backing up, floor drains overflowing, slow flushing toilet without sewer alarm sounding :

 This is probably a clog between the house and pump which will most likely be the responsibility of the leaseholder to repair.
 You should call the emergency number to have LPA verify the pump is working properly and to advise as to possible fixes for the problem or whether a plumber needs to be called.

 2. Toilet backing up, floor drains overflowing, slow flushing toilet with sewer alarm sounding: